Complexity Classification in Infinite-Domain Constraint Satisfaction: Canonization

 \begin{corollary} Let $\bB$ be an $\omega$-categorical ordered Ramsey structure with finite relational signature.
 Then every injective operation $f \colon B^k \rightarrow B$ together with the automorphisms of $\bB$ locally generates a canonical injective operation $g$. \end{corollary}

-This corollary follows in a straightforward way from Theorem~\ref{thm:poly-canonize} and a compactness argument, which we do not present here since we will present a proper generalization of it in full detail, Theorem~\ref{thm:interpolate-modulo-autos}.
+This corollary follows in a straightforward way from Theorem~\ref{thm:poly-canonize} and a compactness argument, which we do not present here since we will present a proper generalisation of it in full detail, Theorem~\ref{thm:interpolate-modulo-autos}.

 Note that when we drop the injectivity assumption for $f$ in the statement of Corollary~\ref{cor:inj-can} then the statement of the corollary becomes trivially true, since every operation locally generates the projections, which are canonical on the entire domain.
 We therefore need a concept that is weaker than local closure, but stronger than interpolation, to turn the idea of Corollary~\ref{cor:inj-can} into a meaningful statement for all functions from $B^k$ to $B$.